RV Appliance Energy Options (& LPG alternatives)

 OK – LPG lanterns are still available for purchase at camping stores.
 No doubt these lights have a place in camp sites that don’t have access to rechargeable batteries.
 But any camping setup associated with a vehicle should have access to a renewable 12V power supply.

 LED LightsThe advent of powerful and efficient LED lighting has seen the demise of LPG as a lighting fuel source.
-Combined with solar panels, lights of all shapes and sizes (and shades of all colours!) are now available to suit the most basic tent site all the way through to the most extravagant motorhome.
+Combined with affordable Lithium power packs and batteries, being recharged by equally affordable solar panels, lights of all shapes and sizes (and shades of all colours!) are now available to suit the most basic tent site all the way through to the most extravagant motorhome.
 (Yes, I recall the days of fitting an LPG lantern to a gas bottle – tying on the new mantle, ‘burning in’ the mantle while shielding the light from wind, and regularly replacing the lantern glass broken in transport!)

 Dolphin TorchRemember the old Dolphin torches we lugged around with the massive 6V batteries?
 Modern torches blow away the old Dolphins in both light output and battery life – and they are a fraction of the size and weight.